-When the first ancient division of the country in to 3 regions was done, namely Ruhunu, Pihiti and Maya, hill country is the area which belonged to rhe ‘Maya’ Region.
-Later in 14th century, Maya region was sub divided as ‘Kanda Udatara Pasrata’.
-These 5 regions were
+When the first ancient division of the country was in to 3 regions, namely Ruhunu, Pihiti and Maya, hill country belonged to the ‘Maya’ Region.
+Later in 14th century, Maya region was sub divided to five as ‘Kanda Udatara Pasrata’.
+These 5 regions were,

 When the ancient kingdoms were migrated to south west, Kandy became the kingdom by 17th century, the city was Senkadagala and the borders wae as follows.